ntutcwm/autograding-python-knn/README.md

 ## Auto-grading

-PyTest will be used to run [KNN_test.py](./KNN_test.py) to evaluate your model.
-Please do not modify the file.
+PyTest will be used to run [knn_test.py](./knn_test.py) to evaluate your model.
+Please do not modify this file.